-Pipedrive’s Leadbooster, for example, is a chatbot that can engage visitors on your website and qualify leads.
+Pipedrive’s Chatbot, part of the Leadbooster add-on, can engage visitors on your website and qualify leads.
 You can even customize it to suit your business needs.
-Give LeadBooster a name and colour palate to match your brand, and then personalize questions so that it matches your company’s tone of voice and directs leads to where you want them to go.
+Give Chatbot a name and colour palate to match your brand, and then personalize questions so that it matches your company’s tone of voice and directs leads to where you want them to go.

 Seeing your AI sales bot as a ‘trusty sidekick’ is a great way of looking at it.
 Instead of a job-stealing android, sales bots are tools designed to help salespeople become more productive and contribute to the value to the business.